splunk/public-o11y-docs/admin/notif-services/microsoftteams.rst

 Update existing Microsoft Teams integration configurations for Office 365 connectors retirement
 =================================================================================================

-.. note:: After December 31, 2024, Office 365 connectors in Microsoft Teams will be retired.
+.. caution:: After December 31, 2024, Office 365 connectors in Microsoft Teams will be retired.

 To continue using the Microsoft Teams integration in Splunk Observability Cloud without any interruption, follow these steps: